Global Brill--Noether Theory over the Hurwitz Space: Normality and Irreducibility

 \section{Normality and Irreducibility}

-For the remainder of the paper, we suppose that the characteristic of our ground field does not divide $k$.
 Let $f \colon C \to \pp^1$ be a general degree~$k$ cover.
 In this section, we show that $W^{\vec{e}}(C)$ is smooth away from more unbalanced splitting loci of codimension $2$ or more.
 Since we have already established that $W^{\vec{e}}(C)$ is Cohen--Macaulay (Theorem~\ref{CM}), this implies that $W^{\vec{e}}(C)$ is normal by Serre's criterion ($R_1 + S_2$).
 Combining this with connectedness (Theorem \ref{thm:conn}), this establishes that $W^{\vec{e}}(C)$ is irreducible when $g > u(\vec{e})$.

 To do this, we will prove the following general result regarding splitting stratifications.
 Suppose $\E$ is a family of vector bundles on $\pi\colon B \times \pp^1 \rightarrow B$.
 For any splitting type $\vec{e}$, the scheme structure on the closed splitting locus $\Sigma_{\vec{e}} \subset B$ is defined as an intersection of determinantal loci.
 More precisely, the locus $\Sigma_{\vec{e}}$ is the intersection over all $m$ of the Fitting support for $\rk R^1 \pi_* \E(m) \geq h^1(\pp^1, \O(\vec{e})(m))$.
 We use $\Sigma_{\vec{e}}^\circ \subset \Sigma_{\vec{e}}$ to denote the open where the splitting type is exactly $\vec{e}$.